purple52/spartan-dads-friend-finder/README.md

 ## Usage

-1. Install the Tampermonkey extension by visiting https://tampermonkey.net/ and downloading the latest stable version.
+1. Using **Chrome** (not Firefox, IE, Edge, or Safari), install the Tampermonkey extension by visiting https://tampermonkey.net/ and downloading the latest stable version.
 2. Download the script via this link:

     https://github.com/purple52/spartan-dads-friend-finder/raw/master/Spartan%20Dads%20Xbox%20Live%20Friend%20Manager.user.js